wustl-data/wustl-data.github.io/docs/project/specs.md

 Here is a [link to a sample *final project* rubric](https://docs.google.com/document/d/1rVTQRFsJ18zJON_LUlQkTaPqqOx9npBtaQkTezaPnwE/edit?usp=sharing), slightly modified from last semester.
 This should not be considered an official rubric until designated as such on this page.

 ## Kaggle competition format
 Is is suggested, but not required, that you use the Kaggle Community Competition guidelines to structure your project.
 This might be helpful for those who have a general topic in mind but are struggling coming up with a problem statement.
-The requirements to submit a Community Competition are good measures you may take to share your data wrangling work with anyone.
+The requirements to submit a Community Competition provide a great example of the types of measures you should take when sharing your data wrangling work with anyone.

 These requirements can be found in Kaggle's documentation [here](https://www.kaggle.com/community-competitions-setup-guide).
 It prompts you to follow these steps in building your project:
 - Create a competition